bigtoga/Examples/DSci - Big Data/V4 - The 4 Vs of Big Data.md

 Big data in a more "relevant to me" way is "anything you need to load that you cannot load within the time you need to load it"

+I also add **Time Expectations** - what is the company’s wish or aspirations of using the data?
+- “We want real time insights”
+- Were okay with the analytics data being 30 days old or older”

+I also add **Diversity of Technologies Required** as another layer of complexity

+Lastly I think you also have to consider **How frequently does the underlying data for the models you need change / require re-training?**
+- More re-training creates more overhead/delays

+Those combined with the 4Vs are required for any solutions architect to create an end to end solution

 # Big 4Vs of Big Data

 Big four V’s of big data - **can be any one or any combination of the below**